The Illinois Department of Labor will resume hearings by telephone on Monday, April 13th. Parties to the hearings will be notified by IDOL -

 What if I have to let go of some of my workers temporarily until business improves?

-Your employees can file for unemployment benefits as long as they are unemployed and otherwise eligible.
+file for unemployment benefits as long as they are unemployed and otherwise eligible.

 IMPORTANT COVID-19 INFORMATION